johnfedoruk/bangular/aio/content/guide/architecture.md

 * tax calculator
 * application configuration

-There is nothing specifically _Angular_ about services.
-Angular has no definition of a service.
+There is nothing specifically _Bangular_ about services.
+Bangular has no definition of a service.
 There is no service base class, and no place to register a service.

-Yet services are fundamental to any Angular application.
+Yet services are fundamental to any Bangular application.
 Components are big consumers of services.

 Here's an example of a service class that logs to the browser console: